astropy/astropy/docs/modeling/physical_models.rst

 Setting the ``scale`` factor with units of ergs/(cm^2 A s sr) will give the Planck function as :math:`B_\lambda`.
 The temperature can be passed as a Quantity with any supported temperature unit.
-If temperature
-is passed without a unit, it is assumed to be in Kelvin.

 An example plot for a blackbody with a temperature of 10000 K and a scale of 1 is shown below.
 A scale of 1 shows the Planck function with no scaling in the